-"Everything in the body has a balance and counter balance," points out Hyim Baronofsky, DPM, a Board-Certified Podiatric Surgeon at Northwest Community Healthcare (NCH).
-"Your calf muscle is the strongest muscle below the knee.
+“Everything in the body has a balance and counter balance,” points out NCH Medical Group Podiatric Surgeon Hyim Baronofsky, DPM.
+“Your calf muscle is the strongest muscle below the knee.
 When it becomes contracted, it can force the tendons that stretch into the foot to compensate for walking properly.
-This can result in bunions, plantar fasciitis and other issues in the feet."
+This can result in bunions, plantar fasciitis and other issues in the feet.”

 Kathy didn’t want to take a lot of time off work.
 Luckily, her bunion surgery was an outpatient procedure and she was able to schedule it easily at the NCH Day Surgery Center, conveniently located near her podiatrist’s Arlington Heights office.
 She recalls it as a fun day.

 “I was in there such a short time, about three or four hours,” Kathy says.
 “Everybody was just so nice.”

 Kathy’s surgeon Kellen Cohn, DPM says there are over 50 procedures for bunionectomy (bunion removal) and every case is scrutinized on an individual basis.
 He looks at factors such as biomechanical influences, level of deformity, age and activity level, bone quality, nutritional status and vascular status, medical history, lab work and more.

 “It is not so simple as a ‘one size fits all’ or simply ‘shaving off the bump’,” Dr. Cohn says.

 For Kathy, the minimally invasive approach paid off.
 She has no pain and her deformity is gone.

 “In certain circumstances, patients can begin walking the same day as surgery as was the case for Kathy,” Dr. Cohn says.